Johann150/cni/README.md

 There are some helpful tools included with the library as examples of how the library can be used.
 These can be run with e.g. `cargo run --example dumper -- src/test/cni/tests/core/key/01.cni`.

 Note that some of the examples require you to enable features when compiling.
 For example like this `cargo run --example formatter --feature serializer -- src/test/cni/tests/core/key/01.cni`.

+The linter is implemented completely separately from the library and can be found as a subcrate in the `linter` directory.
+By switching to that directory, you can use cargo on it normally.